Last night, the neighborhood owls were going crazy

 It’s happened far too often to be true, but I choose to believe it anyway.

-A cloudy month.
+A gray month.
 But we’re that much closer to the sky.

 I still seek the exceptions, but I know better than to expect them